California's Statewide Single-Use Plastic Bag Ban

-Lightweight, single-use plastic bags are a unique threat to California's environment.
+Lightweight, single-use plastic bags are a unique threat to the environment.
 Unlike other waste, these bags can travel long distances overland, pushed by the wind like a tumbleweed.
 They are blown by the wind out of trash cans, garbage trucks and landfills, and often do not stop until they reach a stream, river or the ocean.

-Previous to California's single-use plastic bag ban, the state used between 13 and 20 billion of these bags every year, but only 3% are recycled.
-This is because they are not collected in curbside recycling, and they produce very little recoverable plastic.
+Previous to California's single-use plastic bag ban, the state used between 13 and 20 billion of these bags every year, but only 3% were recycled.
+This is because they were not collected in curbside recycling, and have an low recycling value.

-Cities, counties, and recyclers spend exorbitant amounts of time and money removing plastic bags from their recyclables stream, where bags jam machinery and add to the manual labor costs of recycling.
-San Jose estimated an annual loss of $1 million each year due to plastic bag related repairs in their facilities.
+Cities, counties, and recyclers used to spend exorbitant amounts of time and money removing plastic bags from their recyclables stream, where bags jammed machinery and added to the manual labor costs of recycling.
+San Jose had previously estimated an annual loss of $1 million each year due to plastic bag related repairs in their facilities.
 In early 2013, it was reported that a recycling facility in Sacramento shut down six times a day to remove bags from their machines.
 Ultimately, these bags are simply too expensive to recycle.